Skip Navigation

 By Plane

-Calgary International Airport, (airport code: YYC) is located 17 km from the downtown core.
+Calgary International Airport, (airport code: YYC) is located 17 kilometres from the downtown core of Calgary.
 Air Canada connects Calgary to more destinations across Canada, the USA and the rest of the world direct from here.
-WestJet flies from Calgary to destinations in western Canada.
+WestJet flies from Calgary to destinations across Canada, as well as select places in North America.
 In addition, many US airlines fly to Calgary.

-Calgary Transit provides public bus transportation to and from the Calgary International Airport via Route #57 with service to and from the Whitehorn LRT Station.
-If driving, It is approximately a 25 minutes drive northeast of downtown.
+Calgary Transit provides public bus transportation to and from the Calgary International Airport via Route #57 with service to and from the Whitehorn LRT Station and via #430 to North Pointe terminal, where passengers can board the BRT route #301 to downtown.
+Also, Airporter bus links the airport to several downtown hotels.
+If driving, it is approximately a 25 minutes drive northeast of downtown.

 By Train